 At a time when user preferences are changing, conversational AI or chatbots have emerged as buzzwords.

-Catering to the needs of the current crop of internet users who prefer the convenience and engagement of instant messaging platforms is crucial and conversational AI has introduced a fun and social way to achieve this.
+Catering to the needs of the current crop of internet users who prefer the convenience and engagement of instant messaging platforms is crucial.
+Conversational AI has introduced a fun and social way to achieve this.

 Let’s quickly recap how you can do this.